Blog

 Which chart platform is best?

 TradingView is generally considered the best charting platform and is among the most popular.
 It covers a vast number of assets across multiple classes and is available through the browser, as well as through desktop and mobile apps.
-It boasts a huge number of indicators and other tools, is highly versatile and customizable, and boasts a large and thriving community of traders.
+It boasts a huge number of customizable indicators and other tools, is highly versatile and customizable, and boasts a large and thriving community of traders.

 What is the best free real-time charting software?